Majority Edge Colouring of Hypergraph: Introduction

 \section{Introduction}

-The majority colouring problem is an extension of the traditional colouring problem.
-The concept was first studied for the vertex colouring problem of undirected graphs, known as the unfriendly partition, and its initial idea was proposed by Lovász \cite{lovasz1966decomposition} in 1966.
-It requires partitioning the vertices into two classes such that each vertex has at most half of its neighbors in its own class.
-This concept was later extended to infinite graphs \cite{aharoni1990unfriendly}, giving rise to the well-known\cite{aharoni1990unfriendly}, leading to the well-known Unfriendly Partition Conjecture, which states that every countable graph admits a $2$-colouring where no vertex is dominated by neighbors of its own colour.
+Majority colouring is a relaxed form of colouring in which a colour is allowed to appear locally, but not too often.
+Its earliest form is the notion of an unfriendly partition, introduced by Lov\'asz~\cite{lovasz}, which asks for a $2$-colouring of the vertices of an undirected graph such that each vertex has at most half of its neighbours in its own colour class.
+This idea was later studied for infinite graphs~\cite{aharoni}, leading to the well-known Unfriendly Partition Conjecture.

-This conception was extended to digraphs by Kreutzer et al. \cite{Kreutzer_2017}, who investigated vertex colourings where no vertex has more than half of its out-neighbors sharing the same colour.
-This was later generalized to $\frac{1}{k}$-majority colourings, requiring that no colour appears on more than a $1/k$ fraction of the out-neighbors.
-For undirected graphs, the analogous edge colouring problem was introduced by Bock et al. \cite{bock2022majorityedgecoloringsgraphs}.
-They defined a \emph{majority edge-colouring} as an edge colouring where for each vertex, at most half of the incident edges share the same colour.
-Their seminal result established that every graph with minimum degree at least 2 admits a majority 4-edge-colouring.
-Furthermore, they showed that for every integer $k \geq 2$, there exists a threshold $\delta_k$ such that graphs with minimum degree $\delta(G) \geq \delta_k$ admit $\frac{1}{k}$-majority $(k+1)$-edge-colourings, with $\delta_k = \Omega(k^3 \log k)$.
+The concept was subsequently extended to digraphs by Kreutzer, Oum, Seymour, van der Zypen, and Wood~\cite{kreutzer}, who considered vertex colourings in which no vertex has more than half of its out-neighbours receiving the same colour.
+More generally, one may require that no colour appears on more than a $1/k$ fraction of the relevant neighbourhood, leading to the notion of a $1/k$-majority colouring.
+For undirected graphs, the analogous edge-colouring problem was introduced by Bock et al.~\cite{bock}.
+They proved that every graph with minimum degree at least $2$ admits a majority $4$-edge-colouring, and more generally that graphs of sufficiently large minimum degree admit $1/k$-majority $(k+1)$-edge-colourings.

-Pękała and Przybyło\cite{pękała2023generalisedmajorityedgecolouringsgraphs} dramatically improved this bound to $\delta_k \leq 2k^2$, concurrently conjecturing that the optimal threshold $\delta_k^{\text{opt}} = k^2$.
-They verified this conjecture for $k = 2, 3, 4$ and established that $\delta_k^{\text{opt}} = k(k-1)$ for bipartite graphs.
-Their approach hinged on a powerful discrepancy lemma (Lemma 6 in \cite{pękała2023generalisedmajorityedgecolouringsgraphs}) which provides a rounding method for edge weights satisfying precise local conditions.
+P\k{e}ka{\l}a and Przyby{\l}o~\cite{pekala} substantially improved the graph case by proving that minimum degree $2k^2$ is sufficient, and they conjectured that the optimal threshold is $k^2$.
+Their argument is based on a discrepancy lemma that rounds edge weights while preserving strong local control.
+This naturally raises the question of how the problem behaves for hypergraphs.